 1. If one looks closely, the words ‘भारतीय चिल्ड्रन बैंक (Bharatiya Children Bank)’ are printed on the notes.

 2. Some of the notes also have the words ‘Manoranjan Bank of India’ printed on them

 3. Another hint that the notes are fake is the absence of ‘₹’ before the currency value.
 The comparison of a fake note (left) and a specimen of a real note (right) juxtaposed together gives a clearer picture.

 In 2017, the media had reported that an SBI ATM in Delhi dispensed Rs 2,000 notes with ‘Children’s Bank of India’ printed on them.

 A similar event took place in UP last year.
 Rs 500 notes were dispensed from a BOI ATM with ‘Children’s Bank of India’ printed on them.

 The Outlook had reported a counterfeit currency racket last year where a stash of Rs 32 lakh ‘Children’s Bank of India’ notes was recovered.

 While the origin of the video could not be established by Alt News, it seems to be taken inside a printing press.
 Boomlive had reported that a man in the background can be heard speaking Marathi.
-The video was also debunked by SM Hoaxslayer earlier this month when it was being shared as ‘fake notes printed in Bangladesh.’
+The video was also debunked by SM Hoaxslayer in 2019 when it was also being shared as ‘fake notes printed in Bangladesh.’